While Daring Greatly

 As the world has been on lock-down, I’ve been thinking about our time at home.
 It’s a burden, but can it also be an opportunity?
 Sure, it’s an opportunity to spend time with family, most of us got that on day one.
 But, I wonder, is this an opportunity for more?

+We tend to think of facts like concrete, a solid foundation.
+They aren’t.
+Facts are fluid because our knowledge is always growing and expanding.
 “Facts change all the time.
 Smoking has gone from doctor-recommended to deadly.
 We used to think the Earth was the center of the universe and that Pluto was a planet.
 For decades we were convinced that the brontosaurus was a real dinosaur.” - The Half-Life of Facts: Why Everything We Know Has an Expiration Date by Samuel Arbesman

 In high school, my small business teacher was an enigma.
 Before I met him, I noticed him.
 I would see him in the halls and immediately had assumptions about him.
 The often severe look on his face, combined with his fast walk and unflinching stare, always made him look serious, intimidating, and a bit scary.
 Then one summer, out of the blue, he called me at home.
 That call changed everything.